-Table 46.
+Table 56.
 System Security details

 Option Description CPU AES-NI Improves the speed of applications by performing encryption and decryption by using the Advanced Encryption Standard Instruction Set (AES-NI).
 This option is set to Enabled by default.
+Strong Password Status If Enabled , you must set up a password that has at least one character in lowercase, uppercase, digit, and a special character.
+Also, you have the option to set the minimum number of characters in both the new passwords.
+If Disabled , you can set a password that has any character in it but the password must not have more than 32 characters.
+Changes that are made by enabling or disabling this feature become immediately effective.
+Strong Password Minimum Length (8 to 32) Controls the minimum number of characters when setting a system or setup password.
+You can specify 8-32 characters.
 System Password Sets the system password.
 This option is read-only if the password jumper is not installed in the system.
 Setup Password Sets the setup password.
 This option is read-only if the password jumper is not installed in the system.
 Password Status Locks the system password.
 This option is set to Unlocked by default.
 TPM Information Indicates the type of Trusted Platform Module, if present.

-Table 47.
+Table 57.
 TPM 2.0 security information